labgem/microscope-user-doc/docs/content/expdata/NGSProjectEvo.rst

 How to begin?
 -------------

-Variant Discovery homepage displays the list of available projects.
+Variant profiling homepage displays the list of available projects.

 By Clicking on the arrow available on the left of each project, user can expand the associated functionalities.